jk367/personal_website/content/photos/artist 2.md

 draft: false
 ---

 Tbilisi has an amazing creative scene.
 In fact, it was one of the most creative places I have ever been to.
 This was apart of a dance show that was at left bank.
-Snuck my camera in.
+I snuck my camera in.